 In September, we embark on a cycling and kayak adventure from Maine to Minnesota via the Great Lakes coastal route through Canada.
 This outing will allow us to ride our Reid Hercules on stretches of trails along with several of the Great Lakes as we journey to the Duluth, Minnesota area.
 During our stay in Minnesota, we will cycle along the long and beautiful coast of Lake Superior.

 What advice would you give to those who have never been on a biking adventure or even a bike?

 We are huge proponents of getting established with a local bike shop.
 Not only can the good folks at the local bike shop be a wonderful resource for helping you select the right bike, but they can help you with bike maintenance and upkeep, too.
 Additionally, many bike shops organize rides for various skill levels of riders and often coordinate outings to local destinations.

-Mandi & Mike are the perfect example of the REID community, they love to ride, they love the outdoors and they’re are always looking for the next big adventure.
-We wish Adventure Bound 2 the best of luck in their future adventures and encourage them to keep on sharing their stories and ripping up the trails on their matching REID Hercules!
+Mandi & Mike are the perfect examples of the Reid community.
+They love to ride, they love the outdoors and they’re always looking for the next big adventure.
+We wish Adventure Bound 2 the best of luck in their future adventures and encourage them to keep on sharing their stories and ripping up the trails on their matching Reid Hercules!